 Completing an AMOpportunities clinical experience is a helpful first step in beginning the residency process in the United States.
 Upon concluding an AMOpportunities experience, you will gain a better sense of U.S. medical practices to help you decide if you would like to pursue a residency here.
 An AMOpportunities experience will enrich not only your medical knowledge but also your resume with physician references and, if earned, a letter of recommendation that you can use to apply for residency in the U.S., Europe, or any other country you choose.

-Regardless of the training you have received in your home country, you will have to complete a U.S. residency program should you wish to practice medicine in the United States.
+Regardless of the training, received in your home country, you will have to complete a U.S. residency program should you wish to practice medicine in the United States.
 The residency process requires some degree of preparation.
 The American Medical Association provides a guide for international medical graduates to plan and prepare for an American residency program.

 Educational Commission for Foreign Medical Graduates